Frequently Asked Questions

 If your TOEFL score is close to our minimum and your application is otherwise strong, we may consider you for conditional admission and, in rare cases, give you the opportunity to take the TOEFL/IELTS again to attain an acceptable score.

-I'm a US or Canadian citizen; do I need to submit an English Language Proficiency Waiver form?
+I'm a US or Canadian citizen; do I need to request an English Language Requirement Waiver?

 Yes.
-Since most of our applicants are international, we do not assume English Proficiency for any applicant, regardless of citizenship.
-Please submit the Certification of English Language Proficiency form, available in the forms section of the online application.
+Since most of our applicants are international, we do not assume English proficiency for any applicant, regardless of citizenship.
+Please request an English Language Requirement waiver by answering yes to the question under that section on our application form and specifying that you are a native speaker.

 My transcripts and/or recommendations are not in English.
 Do I need to have them translated?

 Yes.
-While all official academic records must be issued in their original language, if they are not in English they must be accompanied by certified English translations.
-Translations should be made and certified by an official translator.
-You must submit both the original and the translated versions.
+While all official academic records must be issued in their original language, if they are not in English they must be accompanied by English translations.
+If the institution does not offer English translation, it is the applicant's responsibility to make sure an English translation is sent to LSAC.
+The translation may be done by anyone as long as it is a literal translation, and need not be certified.
 Click here for more information.

 How should my transcripts be submitted?

-My university will not send academic records directly to another school, can I send them myself?
+My university will not send academic records directly, can I send them myself?

 Do both letters have to be from law professors?